stagedml/pylightnix/docs/Reference.md

 def __init__(self, S: Optional[StorageSettings] = None)
 ```

-The derivation manager is a mutable storage object where Pylightnix
+The derivation registry is a mutable storage object where Pylightnix
 stores derivations before combining them into a
 [Closure](#pylightnix.types.Closure).